the1lab/1lab/src/Relation/Order.lagda.md

 isAntiSymmetric : (R : A → A → Type ℓ) → Type _
 isAntiSymmetric R = {x y : _} → R x y → R y x → x ≡ y

-record isPartialOrder {A : Type ℓ} (R : A → A → Type ℓ') : Type (ℓ ⊔ ℓ') where field
+record is-partial-order {A : Type ℓ} (R : A → A → Type ℓ') : Type (ℓ ⊔ ℓ') where field
-    preorder : isPreorder R
+    preorder : is-preorder R
     antisym : isAntiSymmetric R

-  open isPreorder preorder public
+  open is-preorder preorder public
 ```

 Any type with a choice of partial order is a set.
 This is because of